chexjiang/spCorr/README.md

 # spCorr

 The R package **spCorr** is a flexible and scalable framework for detecting and characterizing **spatially varying correlations (SVCs)** in spatial transcriptomics data.
-It provides (1) spot-level correlation estimates between gene pairs and (2) identifies gene pairs whose correlations vary across space or between tissue domains. **spCorr** supports flexible modeling of spot-level covariates, directly models count data, and enables efficient, permutation-free statistical inference.
-The following figure illustrates the workflow of **spCorr**:
+It provides (1) spot-level correlation estimates between gene pairs and (2) identifies gene pairs whose correlations vary across space or between tissue domains.
+The spCorr supports flexible modeling of spot-level covariates, directly models count data, and enables efficient, permutation-free statistical inference.
+The following figure illustrates the workflow of spCorr:

 ![](man/figures/fig1.jpg)